Angel Falls is the most impressive waterfall we’ve ever seen.

 Oli the parrot (bad parrot!)

 I was shocked, shaking and crying.
 Have I just been attacked by a parrot?
-Of all the animals that could bite me or sting me in the jungle, this friendly looking macaw made holes on my hand that hurt for weeks.
+Of all the animals that could bite me or sting me in the jungle, this friendly-looking macaw made holes in my hand that hurt for weeks.

-But I didn’t leave Canaima national park only feeling hurt by a parrot.
+But I didn’t leave Canaima National Park feeling hurt by a parrot.
 Just as we were walking back to catch the plane, a toucan appeared in front of us.
 I was reluctant to get closer to him.
-A lady from a nearby hotel assured me that Tuki the toucan does not discriminate people based on their sex.
+A lady from a nearby hotel assured me that Tuki the toucan likes everyone.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world